aws-controllers-k8s/community/docs/content/docs/user-docs/irsa.md

 ### Attach IAM policy to the IAM role

-{{% hint type="info" title="Note" %}}
+{{% hint type="warning" title="Note" %}}
-The command below will attach the ACK recommended policy to the IAM role.
-If you wish to use any other permissions, change `IAM_POLICY_ARN` variable
+ACK provides some example IAM policies that you can use for quick installation and testing purposes.
+If you wish to use any other permissions, change `IAM_POLICY_ARN` variable.
+For production environments, it is highly recommended that users craft their own IAM policies, narrowed down to grant only the necessary permissions required for their specific use case.
+The example policies provided are broad and should not be used in production environments without careful review and modification.
 {{% /hint %}}

 ```bash